jrawbits/VE-Installer/ReadMe.md

 # Getting Started

 * Install [RTools][getRTools]
+        * You need an implementation of GNU Make and Info-Zip (available in RTools as `make.exe` and `zip.exe` respectively)
 * Install [Git for Windows][Git4W]
+        * You need an implementation of GNU bash to run some of the scripts
+        * Having command-line git is handy for accessing repositories
+        * Recommendations for setting up Git for Windows below
-* Clone [VE-Installer][VEInstaller] and checkout the "new-deps" branch
+* Clone [VE-Installer][VEInstaller] and [VisionEval-dev][VE-dev]
-* Clone [VisionEval-dev][VE-dev] and checkout the "new-deps-0403" branch or equivalent
+        * As of this writing, you want the "development" branch
+        * Configuration will be simplest if VE-Installer and VisionEval-dev are subdirectories of the same directory
-* Configure Git for Windows `bash` shell
+* Configure Git for Windows `bash` shell (instructions later on)
-        * Add RTools to the Git for Windows PATH
+        * Add RTools to the Windows PATH
         * Set up `bash` so you can easily get to the VE-Installer/build folder
+        * Set up any SSH keys or other credentials you may need for Github
 * Edit the VE-Installer/config/VE-config.yml file so it points at your VisionEval-dev
-        * ve.output : full path in which to create the "R 3.x.x" output files
-        * ve.root : full path in which to look for VisionEval itself
+        * ve.root : full path in which to look for VisionEval itself (defaults to "../VisionEval.dev" (".." relative to home of VE-Installer)
+        * ve.output : Path in which to create gigabytes of output files (in subdirectories named after the version of R you used to build them, e.g. 3.5.3). "../VE-Built" will create a new directory adjacent to VE-Installer.
 * Open Git for Windows Bash window
+        * Do the setup called for above, if you haven't already
         * Change to the VE-Installer root folder
-        * Run `make VE_R_VERSION=3.x.x` where you substitute your R version for the 3.x.x
-                * `make` by itself is equivalent to `make VE_R_VERSION=3.5.3`
-                * `make installers` VE_R_VERSION=3.x.x` will also build the .zip files
-        * If you do not specify VE_R_VERSION, `make` will default to the R version that was current when VE-Installer was last updated.
+                * cd /path/to/VE-Installer
+        * Run these commands from the Bash command prompt
+                * Build the runtime: `bash build-VE.sh 3.5.3` (defaults to 3.5.3)
+                * Build an installer: `bash build-VE-sh 3.5.3 installer
+        * If you have the VE-Installer native version of R installed (currently 3.5.3), you can just run `bash build-VE.sh`, or even just `make` to assemble a runtime.
 * Once complete, you can run VisionEval.bat in ve.output/3.x.x/runtime
-        * Or you can build the installers and use the resulting windows .zip to reinstall VisionEval in an arbitrary location as if you had downloaded it.
+        * ve.output is whatever you set it to in VE-Config.yml
+        * If you built an installer, you'll find it in a zip file in the root of the build (ve.output/3.x.x).
+* To launch VisionEval, just double-click VisionEval.bat (on Windows)
+        * Or enter `bash visionval.sh` on Linux

 Additional make targets snd setup (e.g. committing VisionEval changes to Github) are discussed below.